Paul Crawfords Blog

 Reflective

-As I came across the Cross Functional Team piece I thought to myself, yes... this is exactly what I will write about because its my everyday challenge.
+As I came across the Cross Functional Team piece I thought to myself, yes... this is exactly what I will write about because it’s my everyday challenge.
 I enter my week with the students and assign the groups based on skill level and competencies.
 We want the groups to be somewhat balanced so that the learning experience is evenly distributed.
 That being said competition is always in the air.

 Interpretative